Life Won't Wait: Writing and production

 Around early 1997, still riding high off of the success of ...And Out Come the Wolves, Rancid decided to immediately enter the studio following the ...And Out Come the Wolves tour to record the next album.
 The recording of Life Won't Wait took place in the United States (from San Francisco to Los Angeles, New York City, New Orleans) and Jamaica.
 Two of the songs were recorded in Kingston: "Hoover Street" and the title track, "Life Won't Wait".
 With the cooperation of numerous Jamaican reggae artists (such as Buju Banton) is very distinctive on this album, not just in the vocals, but also in instrumental parts, which all makes Life Won't Wait very different from most of the other Rancid releases.
 It is also the only album to date not to feature producer/engineer Brett Gurewitz in any capacity, with Armstrong and Frederiksen opting to produce it themselves.
 However, as Armstrong noted during his appearance on the podcast One Life, One Chance with Toby Morse, Gurewitz sequenced the album.

 During the writing process the band had recorded over 50 songs, many still unreleased.
 For the album, Brett Gurewitz helped pick the songs to be on the record and also help sequence the final album.
 "Little Rude Girl" as recorded, but ended up being a song on Lars Frederiksen & the Bastards album.
 Some of the released non-album tracks ended up on singles, compilations, and the B Sides and C Sides collections.
 The song "Emelia" was co-written by Vic Ruggiero and recorded during these sessions.
 The song was later re-written and featured on Vic's first solo album in 2001.

 The cover photo pays homage to John Lennon's Rock 'n' roll and Neil Young's After the Gold Rush cover designs.

-Promotion
+Release and promotion

 "Bloodclot" and "Hooligans" were released as the album's singles along with music videos for each song while "Who Would've Thought", which also had a music video, was released as a promotional only single.
 Music videos for "Backslide", "Crane Fist" and "Leicester Square" were also released.
+"Bloodclot" went on to reach number 98 on the UK singles chart, "Hooligans" also went on to reach number 162 on the chart.